governify/governify-web/content/quickstart/auditing-agile-2.0.md

 unzip 2.0.zip
 cd /bluejay-infrastructure-2.0
 ```
-At this point we encourage you to continue ahead with this tutorial but you can also go to the [advanced installation](#ADVANCED_SETUP) method with extra options at the bottom of this page.
+    At this point we encourage you to continue ahead with this tutorial but you can also go to the method with extra options by clicking on it at the table of contents at the right of this page if you prefer.

 4. Edit `.env` located at the root of the folder.
 This file contains all the environmental variables for the system to work as intended.
 By now you should at least fill the first three variables concerning the deployment.